 Ramadan amid a pandemic is going to be a challenging time.
-Every year, no matter where I was in the world, I can remember hearing the calls to prayer after gouging on as much food as possible surrounded by food in family.
-Beginning my fast at sunrise, I especially remember the late-night runs to IHOP at two in the morning with my cousins then spending the entire day studying my Islamic beliefs with my relatives, who were also fasting.
+Every year, no matter where I was in the world, I can remember hearing the calls to prayer after gouging on as much food as possible surrounded by food in my family.
+I recall breaking my fast at sunrise and then spending the entire day studying my Islamic beliefs with my relatives, who were also fasting.

-The month of Ramadan is the most sacred month of the year in Islamic culture, based on the lunar calendar.
+Ramadan is the most sacred month of the year in Islamic culture, based on the lunar calendar.
 This year, Ramadan is set from April 23 to May 23, the middle of the Coronavirus Pandemic.
-Throughout the month, we fast from sunrise to sunset, abstain from pleasures, and pray to become closer to faith.
-But it also a time when families gather, celebrate, and unite under shared community.
-It is during this month, when Muslims volunteer most within their communities and give “Zakat”, Charity, to the less fortunate.
-For 24 year old activist Ameer Abdul, “From a spiritual sense, throughout the day the whole family each makes dedicated time to recite the Quran … We also each like to share our favorite verse of the day with one another.”
+Throughout the month, we fast from sunrise to sunset.
+And abstain thyself from pleasures, and pray to become closer to faith.
+But it is also a time when families gather, celebrate, and unite under a shared community.
+Muslims volunteer most and offer “Zakat” to the poor during this month.
+For 24 year old activist Ameer Abdul, “From a spiritual perspective, throughout the day the whole family each makes dedicated time to recite the Quran.
+We also each like to share our favorite verse of the day with one another.”

 Muslims will make it through this month of Ramadan because Coronavirus, and life, will not get easier or more forgiving; we get stronger, and more resilient.